Khushi1330/Docker_Containers/Unit3/Microservices_Orchasterisation_Example.md

-# Microservices Orchasterisation Example 1
+# Microservices Orchasterisation Example Using Minikube & Kubectl

 Example of creating a basic microservices architecture in Minikube using Kubernetes and `kubectl`.